denismr/iOSGyroForCemuhook/README.md

 ## Setup instructions

-Clone this repository into anyware in your computer (avoid Programs Files due to UAC reasons).
+Clone this repository into anywhere in your computer (avoid Programs Files due to UAC reasons).
 Navigate to the folder that contains `app.js` using the Command Prompt (`cd <address>`).

 Download the required node packages with the following commands (ignore the warnings):